MoscaDotTo/Winapp2/CONTRIBUTING.md

 ## How Winapp2.ini is maintained

 Winapp2.ini is no longer edited directly.
-Instead, it is assembled from the source files in the `Assembler/` directory by [winapp2ool](https://github.com/MoscaDotTo/Winapp2/blob/master/winapp2ool/Readme.md) whenever a maintainer runs the build script.
+Instead, it is assembled from the source files in the `Assembler/` directory by [winapp2ool](https://github.com/MoscaDotTo/Winapp2/blob/master/winapp2ool/Readme.md).

 **All contributions must target those source files, not any `Winapp2.ini` file directly.**

+Building and publishing are automated.
+Once your change is merged, a scheduled GitHub Actions workflow rebuilds winapp2.ini and every flavor of it from the current sources, commits the results, and cuts a tagged release with each flavor and its changelog attached.
+Nobody runs the build by hand, and you never need to generate any output file yourself.
+Only edit the source files.
+In practice a merged entry appears in winapp2.ini, and in a release, within a day.

 ---